Use this free printable set of Advent Calendar ideas & activities to inspire time together for a Christmas Countdown with your kids!

 Each year, our activities change and we have amassed quite a list of festive holiday ideas so I thought I would share them with you.

-I'm including free printable slips for all the activities + blank ones
+- I'm including free printable slips for 50 of the BEST Advent activities -- you can get yours below!

-Attend a holiday story time at the library or bookstore
+Attend a holiday-themed story time at the library or bookstore

 Head out on a Holiday Lights Scavenger Hunt from Kids Activities Blog